jcburley/joker/GOSTD.md

 ```

 If a particular constructor is missing, that indicates lack of support for the underlying type, or that the underlying type is abstract (`interface{}`).

+Note that, as in Clojure `(.t init)` is macro-expanded to `(new t init)`.
+However, unlike in Clojure, `new` is not a special form; and, as there are
+no constructors (in the formal sense) in Go, the constructors described above are implemented by `gostd` for each supported type.

 ### Converting a GoObject to a Joker (Clojure) Datatype